 Your friend just had a baby.
-She's exhausted.
-The nursery is full of adorable onesies she'll never use, but her kitchen is empty and she hasn't slept in 36 hours.
-Here's the truth: most gift guides prioritize what looks cute over what actually helps.
-This one doesn't.
+The nursery is full of onesies she'll never use, her kitchen is empty, and she hasn't slept in 36 hours.
+The best gifts aren't cute — they're useful.

-Forget nursery décor.
-Forget developmental toys.
-This guide focuses on what Canadian moms actually need during those first three months: rest, nourishment, and someone who gets it.
+Postpartum life means a body still healing, hormones in flux, and wake-ups at 3 AM, 4:30 AM, and 6 AM.
+This guide skips the nursery décor and focuses on what Canadian moms actually need in those first three months: rest, nourishment, and someone who gets it.

 The Undeniable Trio: Sleep, Food, and Holding the Baby